Key Takeaway

 Prioritize sleep.
 Sleep quality directly affects hunger hormones (ghrelin and leptin), insulin sensitivity, and the body's ability to preferentially burn fat versus muscle during weight loss.
 Aim for seven to nine hours per night.
 Address any sleep issues, whether that means treating sleep apnea, improving sleep hygiene, or adjusting your schedule.
 Better sleep amplifies the effectiveness of any weight loss intervention.

 Get your health baseline documented.
-Schedule comprehensive bloodwork with your doctor.
+Schedule thorough bloodwork with your doctor.
 Know your fasting glucose, HbA1c, lipid panel, liver enzymes (ALT, AST), kidney function, thyroid function, and vitamin levels (especially D, B12, iron/ferritin).
 This baseline gives you a reference point for tracking improvements and helps your doctor make informed decisions about medication selection and dosing.

-Understand the Insurance Landscape
+Understand the Insurance space

 One of the biggest barriers to accessing new obesity medications is insurance coverage.
 Currently, many insurance plans cover GLP-1 medications for type 2 diabetes but not for obesity alone.
 Coverage for obesity indications has been expanding, but it remains inconsistent.